lesmisblathers/lesmisblathers.github.io/footnotes/vol3/index.md

 Madden: The lover of the Roman emperor Hadrian, Antinous is one of the classic images of male beauty from antiquity.

 #### Gracchus … Saint-Just:
 Madden: The Gracchi were two brothers who served as tribunes in Rome; both sought to reform land ownership in favour of the poor, and both were persecuted by the patrician class.
-The youthful Saint-Just (see here) was a leader of the Revolution who was executed before his thirtieth birthday.
+The youthful Saint-Just was a leader of the Revolution who was executed before his thirtieth birthday.

 #### Evadne:
 Donougher: The daughter of Poseidon by the nymph Pitane, Evadne was loved by the god Phoebus, by whom she bore a son, Iamos.
 Evadne was also the name of the wife who, for love of her husband Capaneus, threw herself on his funeral pyre.